dougdonohoe/ddpoker/README-DEV.md

 After you have run this, any of the scripts discussed below should just work.

+The build compiles with `-Xlint:deprecation,removal` (see `maven-compiler-plugin` in `code/pom.xml`), so any use of a deprecated JDK API is reported with its file and line number.
+The tree is currently free of them — please keep it that way rather than letting the warnings pile up again.
+Warnings do not fail the build, since a dependency bump can introduce one that has nothing to do with the change being made.

 ## Poker Game

 To run the desktop poker game, either run `PokerMain` in IntelliJ or use the script: